-- 2.6.1 The detailed evolution of the proposals in the Order is explained in the evidence of Andrew Kenning (and, in respect of the later consultation and design process, the evidence of Sue Tilbrook).
-I provide a high level overview only. - 2.6.2 Historically those public level crossings with the highest risk ratings and FWI were selected for closure.
-This would typically involve construction of bridges and/or significant levels of compensation to third parties. - 2.6.3 On the commencement of Control Period 5 (CP5) and with a renewed focus on trying to achieve further risk reduction at level crossings, with closure of crossings a key component of that strategy, Anglia Route considered a new approach to managing level crossings. - 2.6.4 Anglia is still targeting closure of level crossings with diversion routes over newly constructed bridges, but this comes at significant cost.
+2.6.1 Historically those public level crossings with the highest risk ratings and FWI were selected for closure.
+This would typically involve

+- construction of bridges and/or significant levels of compensation to third parties. - 2.6.2 On the commencement of Control Period 5 (CP5) and with a renewed focus on trying to achieve further risk reduction at level crossings, with closure of crossings a key component of that strategy, Anglia Route considered a new approach to managing level crossings. - 2.6.3 Anglia is still targeting closure of level crossings with diversion routes over newly constructed bridges, but this comes at significant cost.
 The most recent ramped bridge being installed on Anglia to enable the pedestrian level crossing at Slipe Lane in Hertfordshire to closed is progressing with an anticipated final cost of £3.5-4m.
 These costs are set to continue to rise with inflation and with sites that will require extensive third party land to enable their construction.
-With this in mind there was a need to seek an alternative project that looked to reduce risk by targeting a large number of level crossings, which could be implemented at a lower cost. - 2.6.5 In addition to the focus on the highest risk level crossings, which were becoming increasingly more complicated and difficult to eliminate the risk to users, Anglia Route also sought to obtain powers to rationalise the number of level crossings across the region through the closure / downgrade of multiple crossings across the region, which is documented in the Anglia Crossing Reduction CRD (NR18). - 2.6.6 All crossings were assessed using in-house knowledge and put into 5 phases: - Phase 1 mainline level crossings that could be diverted and removed through the utilisation of existing nearby infrastructure and those that could be closed or downgraded due to extremely low usage; - Phase 2 branch line level crossings that could be diverted and removed through the utilisation of existing nearby infrastructure and those that could be closed or downgraded due to extremely low usage - Phase 3 non-vehicular level crossings closure of which requires new infrastructure for an alternative means of crossing the railway;
+With this in mind there was a need to seek an alternative project that looked to reduce risk by targeting a large number of level crossings, which could be implemented at a lower cost. - 2.6.4 In addition to the focus on the highest risk level crossings, which were becoming increasingly more complicated and difficult to eliminate the risk to users, Anglia Route also sought to obtain powers to rationalise the number of level crossings across the region through the closure / downgrade of multiple crossings across the region, which is documented in the Anglia Crossing Reduction CRD (NR18). - 2.6.5 All crossings were assessed using in-house knowledge and put into 5 phases: - Phase 1 mainline level crossings that could be diverted and removed through the utilisation of existing nearby infrastructure and those that could be closed or downgraded due to extremely low usage; - Phase 2 branch line level crossings that could be diverted and removed through the utilisation of existing nearby infrastructure and those that could be closed or downgraded due to extremely low usage - Phase 3 non-vehicular level crossings closure of which requires new infrastructure for an alternative means of crossing the railway; - Phase 4 vehicular level crossings requiring diversionary roads to existing infrastructure; - Phase 5 vehicular level crossings requiring the construction of a vehicular bridge.

-&lt;sup>11 And which may, in the short term, worsen in connection with Brexit.
+10 And which may, in the short term, worsen in connection with Brexit.